 - Form I-983 Instructions

 A STEM OPT student and their employer must obtain, complete and sign the Form I-983 before the student may apply for a STEM OPT extension.
-Select the below image to view the Form I-983 tutorial, which provides step-by-step guidance for completing the form.

 The STEM OPT student and their employer must work together to complete the Form I-983.
 A properly completed Form I-983 must explain: